The Cross Section Newsletter:(A news publication of the High Plains Underground Water Conservation District No. 1) November 2025

 Texas Playa Wetland Reserve Enhancement Partnership (WREP)

-Texas Playa Wetland Reserve Enhancement Partnership (WREP) program application deadline for this year is December 5th.
+The Texas Playa Wetland Reserve Enhancement Partnership (WREP) program application deadline for this year is December 5th.
 Ducks Unlimited, Texas Parks and Wildlife Department, and Playa Lakes Joint Venture are administering this NRCS Conservation Easement program to enroll playas and associated grasslands into the program.
 Explore additional resources through the Texas Playa Conservation Initiative here.

-Texas Playa (WREP) Fact Sheet
+For more information: Texas Playa (WREP) Fact Sheet

 Texas Water News and Drought Updates